dimastatz/coding-assesments/cogntiv/part2/README.md

 - Efficiency: AWS Redshift separates compute and storage, and thus is flexible and can be optimized for any data flow requirements.
 - Cost: when dealing with the low volumes of data and low numbers of requests, we can use the [serverless](https://aws.amazon.com/blogs/aws/introducing-amazon-redshift-serverless-run-analytics-at-any-scale-without-having-to-manage-infrastructure/) version of the Redshift.
 By doing so, we can keep the overall cost of the database low
 - Test: AWS Redshift is based on PostgreSQL and thus is replaceable by PostgreSQL DB for test purposes.
 For example, when running the e2e in the SandBox.
-The last component of the Data Processing Tier is API Gateway.
-We used as a facade
+The last component of the Data Processing Tier is the Reporting API that is implmented by the API Gateway and AWS Lambda.
+For separation of concerns, we do not expose the database to data consumers.
+The data schema is the matter of change.
+It can be changed as a result of adding new datasource or as a result of db optimization activities.
+And thus, the only component that actually access the reporting code that runs in AWS Lambda that is invked by the API .

+### Data Consumption Tier
+Data Consumption Tier consist of provisioned EC2 machines.
+Data researches are using these machines to run ML pipelines and data analysis code.
+They can access the metadata in redshift by using REST API (AWS Lambda) and they can get access to the S3 directly